AlirezaRoshanzamir/continuous-delivery-course/16-advanced-version-control/presentation.md

   <td><img src="assets/stream-based-development-2.png"></td>
 </table>

-Making changes to one stream won’t affect any other stream, unless those changes are promoted.
+Making changes to one stream won't affect any other stream, unless those changes are promoted.
 Once promoted, they will be visible to every other stream that inherits from the original stream.

 How do you apply that bugfix to all other branches of your code at the same time?
 Without stream-based tools, the answer is to manually merge it.

 One of the problems with the stream model of development is that promotion is done at the source level, not the binary level.
 As a result, every time you promote a change to a higher stream, you have to check out source and rebuild the binary (this problem also exists with similar branching models such as branch by team).

 The Linux kernel development team uses a process (but, using Git and branches) very similar to that described above, but each branch has an owner whose job it is to keep that stream stable, and of course the "release stream" is maintained by Linus Torvalds who is very choosy about what he pulls in to his stream.
-The way the Linux kernel team works, there is a hierarchy of streams with Linus’ at the top, and changes are pulled by the stream owners, rather than pushed up to them.
+The way the Linux kernel team works, there is a hierarchy of streams with Linus' at the top, and changes are pulled by the stream owners, rather than pushed up to them.

 ---
 ## Branching Patterns
-In the following sections, we’ll look at various patterns for branching and merging, their various advantages and disadvantages, and the circumstances under which they are appropriate.
+In the following sections, we'll look at various patterns for branching and merging, their various advantages and disadvantages, and the circumstances under which they are appropriate.

 ------
 ### Develop on Mainline
 In this pattern, developers almost always check in to mainline.
 Branches are used only rarely.
 The benefits of developing on mainline include:
 - Ensuring that all code is continuously integrated
-- Ensuring developers pick up each others’ changes immediately
+- Ensuring developers pick up each others' changes immediately
 - Avoiding "merge hell" and "integration hell" at the end of the project

 ------
 ### Branch for Release
-The one situation when it’s always acceptable to create a branch is shortly before a release.
+The one situation when it's always acceptable to create a branch is shortly before a release.
 Once the branch is created, testing and validation of the release is done from code on the branch, while new development is performed on mainline.

 By creating a release branch, developers can keep checking in to mainline, while changes to the release branch are made for critical bugfixes only: